SCOPE OF THIS CHAPTER

 - Three (or in the case of a joint panel, four) other members.

-Panel members may request any relevant information or assistance they require, including medical or legal advice, from the fostering agency and, if so requested, this must be provided by the fostering agency.
+Panel members may request any relevant information or assistance they require, including medical or legal advice, from the Fostering Service and, if so requested, this must be provided.

 The Designated Manager will decide whether someone is unsuitable to be on the Central List and therefore to end the appointment and if so, will advise the member in writing giving one month's notice and clear reasons for the decision.

 Panel members may resign by giving one month's notice to the Designated Manager (Fostering Panel Appointments).

 The Professional Advisor to the Panel, with the Chair's authority, will arrange additional special meetings as necessary.

 The Professional Advisor to the Panel will arrange for the Legal Adviser to attend the Panel if required by the Chair or by the worker presenting a report.

 The Panel's Medical Adviser will provide medical advice on matters to be brought to the Panel, by attendance at Panel meetings or where this is not possible by telephone or an exchange of correspondence on individual cases in advance of the meeting as considered appropriate.